pingcap/docs/tikv-configuration-file.md

 ### `bottommost-level-compression`

 + Sets the compression algorithm of the bottommost layer.
 This configuration item overrides the `compression-per-level` setting.
-+ Ever since data is written to LSM-tree, TiKV does not directly adopt the last compression algorithm specified in the `compression-per-level` array for the bottommost layer. `bottommost-level-compression` enables the bottommost layer to use the compression algorithm of the best compression effect from the beginning.
++ Ever since data is written to LSM-tree, RocksDB does not directly adopt the last compression algorithm specified in the `compression-per-level` array for the bottommost layer. `bottommost-level-compression` enables the bottommost layer to use the compression algorithm of the best compression effect from the beginning.
 + If you do not want to set the compression algorithm for the bottommost layer, set the value of this configuration item to `disable`.
 + Default value: "zstd"